 Registered childcare providers or schools can use this system to check a child’s eligibility on behalf of a parent/carer but they must receive the prior consent of the parent/carer to do this and they must ensure that the parent/carer is aware of the outcome of the eligibility check.
 Before the check is carried out we also require the name and contact details of the person carrying out the check on behalf of the parent/carer, to ensure that eligibility checks are bona fide.
 We may also collect anonymous information, such as your computer’s IP address to enable us to identify and report any suspicious eligibility checks.
 An Internet Protocol (IP) address is the numeric address of a computer and is determined by your internet service provider.
 It is different to your house address and although we can determine a rough geographic location from it, we cannot use it to identify you personally.
 We use the IP address to identify individual computers.
 In the event of serious criminal misuse of the internet, your internet service provider and the police may be able to use your IP address to identify you.

 If HMRC have assessed your child as being eligible for 30 Hours Childcare for three and four year olds, before funding can be allocated to your child, your chosen childcare provider or school will need to validate your child’s 30 Hour Childcare unique eligibility code which is awarded by HMRC.
-The childcare provider or school will use Darlington Borough Council’s 30 Hours Childcare secure provider portal in order to do this.
+The childcare provider or school will use Darlington Borough Council’s 30 Hours Childcare secure provider portal to do this.
 Before the code can be checked the provider/school will need to enter the following information on to the system:

 - Child’s 30 Hour Childcare Unique Eligibility Code